 As individuals or as part of campus teams, TGQF Faculty Fellows should expect a transformative experience that will allow them to redesign a class they teach, engaging their students with discussion-based study of texts, works, and ideas.
 This includes participation in two funded in-person convenings, access to resources to develop their classes and to produce a student-oriented event, and opportunities to apply for institutional transformation grants to further develop liberal learning at their institutions.
 Each, individual fellow will receive a $5,000 stipend, paid in four disbursements throughout the fellowship experience.

-The fellowship begins with an in-person convening in Austin, Texas in December.
-TGQF will fly each fellow to Austin on Thursday, Dec 12th in time to attend a featured speaker, followed by a day-long workshop on Friday, December 13th held at Austin Community College where they engage with invited speakers, collaborate with other teams, and reflect on their own teaching and leadership.
+The fellowship begins with an in-person convening in Austin, Texas in November.
+TGQF will fly each fellow to Austin on Thursday, Nov 6th in time to attend an opening meeting and dinner, followed by a day-long workshop on Friday, Nov 7th held at Austin Community College where they engage with invited speakers, collaborate with other teams, and reflect on their own teaching and leadership.
 This convening will inspire Fellows to think creatively about how they can deepen opportunities for liberal learning on their campuses and to understand how their work is a part of a national movement to transform the general education experience at community colleges.
-We will provide lodging for both evenings of the 12th and the 13th and travel costs, as well as provide meals during the convening and a special dinner on the evening of the 13th.
+We will provide lodging for both evenings of the 6th and the 7th and travel costs, as well as provide meals during the convening and a special dinner on the evening of the 7th.

 Fellowship campus teams will design and run at least one humanities-focused event involving students and faculty at their institution or in the community that their institution serves.
 TGQF will provide financial support for these events, which may look like covering food purchases, paying for materials or other costs associated with the event.